medic/cht-docs/content/en/apps/guides/offline/_index.md

 [local-ip.co](http://local-ip.co/) offers both the TLS certificate and private key for `*.my.local-ip.co`.
 Additionally, the service has a DNS server that dynamically maps any IP you pass in the sub-sub-domain to the real world IP such that `192-168-0-1.my.local-ip.co` would resolve to `192.168.0.1`.
 This can make it very handy to deploy a development instance where all HTTP traffic remains local (unlike `ngrok` above).

-As the DNS traffic still needs to leave your network and return, it is not a viable solution for a truely offline CHT deployment.
+As the DNS traffic still needs to leave your network and return, it is not a viable solution for a truly offline CHT deployment.

 ### Self-Signed Certificates